-Introduction 2
+Introduction

-Vaccinations 2
+Vaccinations

-Benefits of COVID Vaccination 3
+Benefits of COVID Vaccination

 Fully vaccinated means a person has received all recommended doses in their primary series of COVID-19 vaccine.
-Up to date means a person has received all recommended doses in their primary series COVID-19 vaccine, and a booster dose when eligible
+Up to date means a person has received all recommended doses in their primary series COVID-19 vaccine, and a booster dose when eligible3

 Can a supervisor ask me if I have been vaccinated?
-3

-НІРАА 3
+Yes, employees may be asked if they have been vaccinated, and the employee may voluntarily provide a response.
+Inquiring about vaccination status is not a disability related inquiry.
+However, the supervisor cannot ask why the employee has or has not received the vaccine.
+Regardless of the employee's vaccination status being known, or unknown it is the responsibility of the supervisor to ensure the health and safety of other employees in the workplace and practice mitigation and safety practices

+HIPAA

-Facilities Access 3
+Facilities Access

-Sanitization & Disinfection Best Practices per CDC 4
+Sanitization & Disinfection Best Practices per CDC

-Face Coverings (Masks) 5
+Face Coverings (Masks)

-Quarantine Requirements Continuity of Operation Plans for Office Shutdowns
+Quarantine Requirements

-Online Resources .10
+Online Resources

+NOTE: Transportation of COVID-19 positive employee via MEDEVAC is referencing incident assigned employees only

-Transportation for Urgent or Non-Urgent Medevacs from incidents .10
+• Transportation for Urgent or Non-Urgent Medevacs from incidents will follow the standard process for medevacs using the Medical Incident Report and requesting the appropriate transport based on the nature of the emergency